zxar7/ChatRoom/chatroom/README.md

 Steps to get it running.

-1. Run 'nodemon server' inside the server folder.
+1. Hit 'npm run dev'.
-2. Run 'npm start' in the outer folder
+2. Log in through different machines to see messages from 1 user show up in real time.